hyp3r5pace/crowdfunding-platform-avalanche/README.md

     Category category;              // Stores the project category
-    RefundPolicy refundPolicy;      // Stores the refund policy address[] contributors;         // Stores the contributors of this project uint256[] amount;               // Stores the amount contributed by conrtibutors at corresponding index bool[] refundClaimed;           // Keeps record if the contributors claimed refund at cooresponding index bool claimedAmount;             // Keeps record if creator claimed raised funds }
+    RefundPolicy refundPolicy;      // Stores the refund policy address[] contributors;         // Stores the contributors of this project uint256[] amount;               // Stores the amount contributed by conrtibutors at corresponding index at contributors array bool[] refundClaimed;           // Keeps record if the contributors claimed refund at cooresponding index at contributors array bool claimedAmount;             // Keeps record if creator claimed raised funds }